twadolowski/MaPT_19_20_I/lab_07/README.md

     }
 }
 ```
-4. Try to assign some new values to the array elements of indexes higher than `tab_size` (e.g., `tab [10] = 34`);
+2. Try to assign some new values to the array elements of indexes higher than `tab_size` (e.g., `tab [10] = 34`);
-5. Modify the program so that the o elements with indexes higher than `tab_size` (added o in point 1) will be displayed.
+3. Modify the program so that the elements with indexes higher than `tab_size` (added in point 2) will be displayed.
-6. Can such overindexation cause troubles?
+4. Can such overindexation cause troubles?

 #### Ex 2.3